RadicallyOpen/RadicallyOpen/payments.markdown

 ### UK courses

-For UK courses you can pay by card via the link provided on the Events page.
-However, we also accept payments for courses via cheque or UK bank transfer.
+For UK courses you can pay UK bank transfer or cheque.

 * Account name: Radically Open
 * Sort code: 20-75-01